-- Revenue: the determination of whether performance obligations are sufficiently specific so as to determine whether an arrangement is within the scope of AASB 15 Revenue from Contracts with Customers or AASB 1058 Income of Not-for-Profit Entities (refer to Note 3(c) and 4). - · Receivables and assessment of provision for expected losses, refer to Note 3(i) and 9. - · The assessment of the recoverable amount of land, buildings and plant and equipment and determination of depreciation (refer to Note 3(e) and 11). - · Employee benefit provisions: determining if these are based on likely tenure of existing staff, patterns of leave claims, future salary movements and future discount rates (refer to Note 3(k) and 15).
+- · Revenue: the determination of whether performance obligations are sufficiently specific so as to determine whether an arrangement is within the scope of AASB 15 Revenue from Contracts with Customers or AASB 1058 Income of Not-for-Profit Entities (refer to Note 3(c) and 4). - Receivables and assessment of provision for expected losses (refer to Note 3(i) and 9). - The assessment of the recoverable amount of land, buildings and plant and equipment and determination of depreciation (refer to Note 3(e) and 11) - · Employee benefit provisions: determining if these are based on likely tenure of existing staff, patterns of leave claims, future salary movements and future discount rates (refer to Note 3(m) and 15). - · Leases: the determination, in accordance with AASB 16 Leases, of the lease term, the estimation of the discount rate when not implicit in the lease and whether an arrangement is in substance short-term or low value (refer to Note 3(I) and Note 12).